FMCG trends: the rise of small, innovative wellness businesses

 Investing in the science to bring medical-style solutions to consumers in the supermarket is a bold move towards truly connecting with today's consumers.

-This trend was EVERYWHERE at the Naturally Good Expo (as I'm sure you can imagine from the name!).
+This trend was EVERYWHERE at the Naturally Good Expo.
 However, these kinds of products have made their way into mainstream supermarkets and pharmacies - they are no longer purely the domain of local health food stores.

 - Consumers are looking to personalise their diet and nutrition to fit their individual needs and lifestyle choices.
 One size definitely does not fit all any longer!